 By third grade, more than half of DC students have fallen behind in reading.
 This shortfall has serious, long-term implications because reading ability is a strong predictor of high school completion, college success, and stable employment.
 So Reach takes a novel approach.
 It recruits as tutors teens who have experienced significant academic challenges themselves.
-Professional instructors guide them in preparing lesson plans with a focus on decoding and comprehension skills, and Reach entrusts them with tutoring elementary school students in need.
-Tutors gain 120 hours of teaching (and learning) experience and, significantly, 91% graduate from high school.
-Their young charges receive 60 extra hours of reading instruction.
+Professional instructors guide them in preparing lesson plans with a focus on decoding and comprehension skills, and Reach entrusts them with tutoring elementary students in need.
+Tutors gain 120 hours of teaching experience; approximately 90% graduate from high school; their young charges receive 60 extra hours of reading instruction.
 The results?
-Both groups experience significant growth: 1.5 years for tutees and ... two years for their tutors.
-For the teens who learn by teaching, and for the children who benefit, itís a win-win.
-Reach out and support it.
+Both groups experience significant growth: 1.5 years for tutees and two years for their tutors.
+For the teens who learn by teaching and for the children who benefit, itís a win-win.